Are you noticing that fewer and fewer of your Facebook fans are seeing your content i.e. your Facebook organic reach is going down ?

 See this chart from Statista:

 So, how do you combat this problem?
 The easiest way is to give in to Facebook and start paying for ads.
-Realistically, paid advertising should be part of your strategy anyway because, for important posts, no matter how high your reach is, you will want it to be higher!
+Realistically, paid advertising should be part of your strategy anyway.
+For important posts, no matter how high your reach is, you will want it to be higher!

 However, if you don’t want to pay, or if you want to reduce the amount you pay, here are some tool suggestions to improve your organic Facebook reach.